Hermosillo Mexico: 18 Reasons You Should Visit

 18. Hermosillo Mexico: Try the Food!

-As with most other places, gastronomy is part of the charm of Hermosillo, with typical dishes made with tasty beef cuts or the variety of fish and seafood from the Sea of Cortez.
+As with most other places, gastronomy is part of the charm of Hermosillo, with typical dishes made with tasty beef cuts or a variety of fish and seafood from the Sea of Cortez.

 The typical food of Hermosillo has options that stand out, among them the machaca, a good parrillada, the tamal de elote, the gallina pinta, a caldo largo sonorense or a caguamanta, the chivichangas, the burritos percherones or a delicious cheese broth.